oroinc/documentation/user/concept-guides/pricing/index.rst

 .. note:: The minimal price selection strategy is enabled by default since OroCommerce version 2.2.
 The priority-based price merging was the default configuration in the earlier OroCommerce versions.

 .. image:: /user/img/concept-guides/prices/price_selection_strategy.png
+   :alt: Set a pricing selection strategy in the system configuration

 The best way to illustrate the strategy differences is to compare prices for one product, e.g., *220 Lumen Rechargeable Headlamp*, in different price lists.